 For a semester I was a writer-in-residence at the Bronx Academy of Letters, a public school founded in 2003 as a place where reading and writing form the basis for every aspect of education (yes, even math and science).
 The school was founded on the belief that students who can express themselves in writing will do better in any path they choose in life, and just a few years out, the grades six through twelve public school was included on U.S. News & World Report’s “Nation’s Best High Schools” list.
 If you care about the cultivation of important new literary voices, consider making a gift to this worthy institution (tax-deductible), or attending one of its few literary benefits thrown each year.

 Another organization that believes everything improves through the telling of stories is New York Writers Coalition (80 Hanson Place, #603, Brooklyn).
 One of the largest community writing programs in the country, the coalition offers free workshops to those who have historically been deprived of a voice, including at-risk youth, incarcerated and formerly incarcerated individuals, the homeless and formerly homeless, individuals with disabilities or major illness, and the elderly.
 In support of their mission, the coalition offers several events, fund-raisers, and parties attended by New York literary luminaries who support the efforts of the organization.
-A favorite is the annual Write-A-Thon, when everybody is asked to “Write your A** Off” during a full day’s activities at the New York Center for Independent Publishing (in the library of the General Society of Mechanics and Tradesmen building at 20 West Forty-Fourth Street).
+A favorite is the annual Write-A-Thon, when everybody is asked to “Write your A** Off” during a full day’s activities of inspirational craft sessions, writing workshops, and bottomless pots of coffee.

-The annual (very fun) Small Press Book Fair also takes place at the New York Center for Independent Publishing, which is incidentally, right across the street from the Algonquin Hotel (59 West Forty-Fourth), site of the famous Algonquin round table where a “vicious circle” of authors, journalists, critics, agents, actors, and editors like Dorothy Parker, Robert Benchley, Harpo Marx, Harold Ross, George Kaufman, and Alexander Woollcott met daily beginning in 1919.
-Might as well top off the tour with a couple dry martinis at the quintessential literary New York locale, the Oak Room at the Algonquin.
+The Algonquin Hotel (59 West Forty-Fourth Street) is the site of the famous Algonquin round table where a “vicious circle” of authors, journalists, critics, agents, actors, and editors like Dorothy Parker, Robert Benchley, Harpo Marx, Harold Ross, George Kaufman, and Alexander Woollcott met daily beginning in 1919.
+Might as well top off the tour with a couple dry martinis at the quintessential literary New York locale, the Oak Room (now renamed the Blue Bar) at the Algonquin.
 I haven’t tried it myself, but rumor is, if you’re an author in town on tour with a new book, you can get a free night in the hotel in exchange for a signed first edition.
 And if that’s not an inspiration to finish your manuscript, I don’t know what is.